You are here

-Lighting accounts for 7 per cent of a typical household’s energy bill.
+Lighting accounts for 18 per cent of a typical household’s electricity bill.
 Cutting your lighting bill is one of the easiest ways to save energy and money.
 Houses typically use a mixture of standard light fittings and downlighters or spotlight fittings.
 Energy efficient bulbs are available for both types of fittings.

 There are two main types of energy efficient light bulbs available in the UK.
 Compact Fluorescent Lamps (CFLs) and Light Emitting Diodes (LEDs).